Lizzie Borden: Early life

-Lizzie Andrew Borden (Note: During the 1892 inquest over her father and stepmother's death, Lizzie stated that she had been christened as Lizzie, not Elizabeth.) was born on July 19, 1860, in Fall River, Massachusetts, to Sarah Anthony (née Morse; 1823–1863) and Andrew Jackson Borden (1822–1892).
-She was the third child born to the couple; ahead of Lizzie was Emma Lenora, and Alice Esther.
-Alice died of hydrocephalus at 22 months.
+Lizzie Andrew Borden (Note: During the 1892 inquest over her father and stepmother's death, Lizzie stated that she had been christened as Lizzie, not Elizabeth.) was born on July 19, 1860, in Fall River, Massachusetts, to Sarah (Anthony) Borden (née Morse; 1823–1863) and Andrew Jackson Borden (1822–1892).
+She was the third child born to the couple; ahead of Lizzie were Emma Lenora and Alice Esther, who died of hydrocephalus at 22 months.

-Andrew Borden was of English and Welsh descent.
-He grew up in very modest surroundings and struggled financially as a young man, despite being the descendant of a wealthy and influential family.
+Their father, Andrew Borden, was of English and Welsh descent.
+He grew up in very modest surroundings and had struggled financially as a young man, despite being the descendant of a wealthy and influential family.
 He eventually prospered in the manufacture and sale of furniture and caskets, then became a successful property developer.
-He was a director of several textile mills and owned considerable commercial property.
-He was also president of the Union Savings Bank and a director of the Durfee Safe Deposit and Trust Co.
-At the time of his murder, his estate was valued at $300,000 ($10,000,000 in 2024).